ably77/DCOS-Kafka-Performance/AdvancedTuning.md

 - 5000 MB Disk
 - 512 MB JVM Heap Size

-For our Advanced Guide we will later scale to a larger Kafka cluster size to observe performance improvements:
+For our Advanced Guide we will use a larger Kafka cluster size to observe performance improvements:

 ### Our Advanced Kafka Framework Parameters
 - 3x Brokers